 One benefit of adding bed legs to an RTA foundation is that you’ll have extra room for bedroom storage.

-As a rule of thumb, low profile mattress foundations are less than 5 inches in height.
-At Sleeping Organic, we offer both 3 inch and 5 inch bed legs and both give a low profile appearance.
+As a rule of thumb, low profile mattress foundations are less than 6 inches in height.
+Adding either 3-inch and 5-inch bed legs can both give a low-profile appearance with a low-profile foundation.
 The shorter the bed legs, the lower profile you’ll have of course.

-Taller bed legs, like our 7 inch option, will give your bed more rise to it than the lower profile options mentioned above.
-This “high profile” foundation is best for you if you want your bed to have a loft-like feel to it.
+Taller bed legs, like a 7-inch option, will give your bed more rise to it than the lower profile options mentioned above.
+This “high profile” foundation is best for you if you want your mattress to be higher off the ground, especially when combined with an 8-inch solid wood foundation.

 Wood Slat Foundations vs. Box Springs